iclr-blogposts/2023/_posts/2022-12-01-autoregressive-neural-pde-solver.md

 <details open><summary>1.
 Partitioning the problem onto a grid</summary><br/>

 The discretization process is a topic of continual discussion.
-In the most basic case, arbitrary spatial and temporal resolutions $\mathbf{n_{x}}$ and $n_{t}$ can be chosen and thus used to create a grid where $\mathbf{n_{x}}$ is a vector containing a resolution for each spatial dimension $\mathbf{x}$.
+In the most basic case, arbitrary spatial and temporal resolutions $$\mathbf{n_{x}}$$ and $$n_{t}$$ can be chosen and thus used to create a grid where $$\mathbf{n_{x}}$$ is a vector containing a resolution for each spatial dimension $$\mathbf{x}$$.
 The domain may also be irregularly sampled, resulting in a grid-free discretization.
 FDM or any other time discretization technique can be used to discretize the time domain.
 One direction of ongoing research seeks to determine discretization methods which can result in more efficient numerical solvers (for example, take larger steps in flatter regions and smaller steps in rapidly changing regions).

 </details><br/>